 Homepreneur Winners Keep Growing Despite Downturn

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Home-based businesses have been steadily earning more respect from the business world for the powerhouse businesses many are building from their back bedrooms.
+Opinions expressed by Entrepreneur contributors are their own.Home-based businesses have been steadily earning more respect from the business world for the powerhouse businesses many are building from their back bedrooms.
 In the past week, CityMax.com announced winners of its Homepreneur of the Year contest.
 These are home-based e-commerce business owners who've seen rapid growth straight through the downturn.
 If you need a little inspiration, here are their stories:

 Contest winner Marco Barberini quit his gas-jockey job in 2007 to focus on his home-based Web business, OvernightPetTags.com.
 Barberini told CityMax the site now grosses upwards of $8,000 a month and needs 10 hours a week or less of his time.
 He found a way to make and ship pet-tags cheaper than the competition, and now his goal is to make sure every pet in America has a tag.
 His advice: "Most people give up too quickly.
 Just make sure it's going to be something that's in demand and do it."